fortress is set in a strategically important position overlooking the

 mine.
 The Fitzwilliam

-was added on the NE side of the outer ward in place of the north gate.
+was added on the north-east side of the outer ward in place of the blocked north gate.

 This included a covered passageway leading